vega/altair/doc/about/roadmap.rst

 ------------------------------
 In the traditional Vega-Altair architecture, a chart's entire input dataset is serialized to JSON and transferred to the browser for data transformation and rendering.
-Rendering itself is then preformed by The Vega JavaScript library using the Canvas API (which is not GPU accelerated).
+Rendering itself is then performed by The Vega JavaScript library using the Canvas API (which is not GPU accelerated).
 This architecture has many advantages (e.g. chart specifications are fully self-contained and portable to Python-free rendering environments), but it is not well suited for creating charts of large datasets.